isandrocks/GeminiOxide/README.md

 This application handles API keys and should be used securely:

 ### API Key Safety
+- Keep your `.env` file with `GEMINI_API_KEY` in the project root during development
+- The API key is read from `.env` at build time and embedded into your binary
-- **NEVER** commit your `.env` file or API keys to version control
+- **NEVER** commit your `.env` file to version control (it should be in `.gitignore`)
-- Use environment variables for all sensitive configuration
+- **NEVER** share your compiled `.exe` file publicly - it contains your API key
+- Build separate binaries for different environments/users with their own API keys
 - Rotate your API keys regularly
 - Restrict API key usage in Google Cloud Console

 ### Security Features
-- Automatic `.env` file gitignore protection
+- API key compiled into binary at build time (no runtime `.env` file needed)
 - Pre-commit hooks to prevent accidental secret commits
-- Runtime API key validation
 - Comprehensive security documentation

 For detailed security guidelines, see [SECURITY.md](SECURITY.md).